CBS-HPC/.github/profile/README.md

 ## HPC & Data Science Support at CBS
 This GitHub repository is...

+## Role as CBS Front Office

+**CBS Front Office** communicates with HPC system adminstrators(**Back Office**) and DeiC.

+Ideally, all user requests and troubleshooting should be send to the CBS [Front Office](rdm@cbs.dk) as a Single Point of Contact (SPOC) where resulting tickets will be directed accordingly.

+**This setup provides a better service to users and saves valuable time for **Back Office** technicians who can concentrate on resolving highly technical issues.

 ## Contact
 [**Research & Data Management @ CBS**](https://www.cbs.dk/en/research/cbs-research-profile/research-data-management) (rdm@cbs.dk) &nbsp;&nbsp; | &nbsp;&nbsp;
 [**Kristoffer Gulmark Poulsen**](https://www.cbs.dk/en/cbs/organisation/faellesadministrationen/bibliotek/staff/kgplib) (kgp.lib@cbs.dk) &nbsp;&nbsp; | &nbsp;&nbsp;